Course Outline

 • Transition from statistical learning to machine learning

-• The data mining workflow: business understanding, data preparation, modeling, and deployment
+• The data mining workflow: business understanding, data preparation, modeling, deployment

-• Selecting the appropriate algorithm for the task
+• Selecting the appropriate algorithm for specific tasks

 Overview of Python and Machine Learning Libraries for Government

-• Reasons for using programming languages in machine learning
+• Rationale for using programming languages in machine learning

 • Choosing between R and Python for government applications